Frequently asked questions

 In the UK, genetic testing is available for free on the NHS when arranged by an ophthalmology or genetics specialist doctor.
 See Getting a referral.
 Private ophthalmology clinics can also arrange genetic testing.

 There is likely to be a waiting list for appointments at a specialist ophthalmic genetics clinic or at your regional clinical genetics service, but this will vary by clinic.
 Ask your GP or ophthalmologist if they can give an idea of waiting times.
 If your current ophthalmologist can get the testing process started themselves, then this may happen more quickly.

-No. For around one third of people living with an inherited retinal condition, a genetic test will fail to return a result.
+No. For around 25 – 30% of people living with an inherited retinal condition, a genetic test will fail to return a result.
 This is because some causative genes are yet to be discovered, while others aren’t fully understood.
 See Genetic testing.

 Unlike more routine blood tests, the result of a genetic test can sometimes take several months to come through.
 This is because of the specialist nature of the test.
 Ask your ophthalmologist or genetic counsellor how long they expect your result to take.

 Possibly.
 Many of the treatments currently being developed are designed to target specific genetic faults, and a genetic test result would be essential to confirm if you were eligible to receive or take part in a clinical trial of such a treatment.